Free Jewelry Identification App: Identify Your Pieces From Photos

 - •Context and next steps: Whether you should seek gemological testing, formal authentication, or specialized auction advice

-You get 7 free identifications per day, and the count resets every 24 hours.
+Start with free daily scans.
+Each scan creates an identification, and your free count resets every day.
 That's enough to research a jewelry box from an estate, compare pieces before buying, or identify finds from weekend antiquing without paying per submission.

-What You Get Free: 7 IDs Daily, No Credit Card Required
+What You Get Free: Daily Scans, No Credit Card Required

-Tocuro's free tier gives you room to explore without commitment:
+Tocuro's free daily scans give you room to explore without commitment:

-- •7 photo-based identifications every day covering jewelry, furniture, pottery, glassware, silver, art, and other collectibles
+- •Free photo-based scans every day covering jewelry, furniture, pottery, glassware, silver, art, and other collectibles

 - •Daily reset: Your free count refreshes each day, so you can use the app regularly for ongoing research

-- •Full detail in every response: You get the same depth of information—style analysis, material clues, value estimates—whether you're on the free tier or a paid plan
+- •Full detail in every response: You get the same depth of information—style analysis, material clues, value estimates—whether you're using free daily scans or Tocuro Collector

 Photo Quality That Actually Works for Free Jewelry Identification